U.N. investigator urges U.S. to pursue Bush-era abuses

-GENEVA A United Nations investigator called on the United States on Monday to publish its findings on the CIA's Bush-era program of rendition and secret detention of terrorism suspects.
+GENEVA, March 4 A United Nations investigator called on the United States on Monday to publish its findings on the CIA's Bush-era programme of rendition and secret detention of terrorism suspects.

 Ben Emmerson, U.N. special rapporteur on the promotion and protection of human rights while countering terrorism, voiced concern that while President Barack Obama's administration has rejected Central Intelligence Agency practices conducted under his predecessor George W. Bush, there have been no prosecutions.